kickstarter/cfn-flow/README.md

 # cfn-flow
-An opinionated command-line workflow for developing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates and deploying stacks.
+`cfn-flow` is an opinionated command-line workflow for developing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates and deploying stacks.

-Track template changes in git and publish versioned releases to AWS S3.

-Deploy stacks using a standard, reliable process with extensible configuration in git.
+It provides a *simple*, *standard*, and *flexible* process for using CloudFormation, ideal for DevOps-style organizations.

 #### Opinions

+CloudFormation is a wonderful tool for provisioning AWS infrastructure.
+But it affords several opportunities to create unwieldy templates and brittle CloudFormation stacks.

+`cfn-flow` introduces a consist, convenient, workflow that encourages better template organization and deploy practice.

-1. *Optimize for onboarding.* The workflow should be simple to learn & understand.
+1. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
-2. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
+2. *Optimize for onboarding.* The workflow should be simple to learn & understand.
 3. *Auditable changes.* Know who changed what when.
-Leverage git change history.
+Leverage git history.
 4. *Immutable releases.* The code in a release never changes.
+To make a change, launch a new stack.

+## How it works

+At it's simplest, it's a directory with `cfn-flow.yml`, and a template.

+#### Services

+A thing.

+It comprises resources that all change together.

+#### Environments

+An instance of that thing

 ## Installation